 In college, I used to buy this Italian pasta salad that came in a box.
 Calling it pasta salad was a bit of a stretch since the only thing that resembled a vegetable was a few of the tiniest pieces of dehydrated bell pepper that if you squinted your eyes just right you’d be able to see.

 My college food standards weren’t real high, but god I loved that stuff.

 Why You Need to Make This Italian Pasta Salad ASAP

 This Italian pasta salad is crazy good, and I promise I’m not just tooting my own horn over here, I’ve had confirmation from others too.

 It somehow gets better each time I make it, or I just forget how good it is when I’m not eating It.

-Either way, it’s a real winner of a recipe.
+Either way, it’s a real winner.

-This Italian pasta salad is healthier than the boxed variety and full of customizable ingredients.
+Plus, it’s much healthier than the boxed variety and full of customizable ingredients.
 You can add what you want and leave out what you don’t.